Sheida-Ebrahimi/Job-Scraper/README.md

+I got tired of looking for newly posted jobs on LinkedIn.
+They were either not related to what I was looking for, or they already had 100+ applicants.
+So, I built myself a scraper that runs every 15 minutes on AWS, looks up newly posted jobs, filters them and sends me a notification on Discord.

 # Serverless Job Market Extraction Pipeline

 An automated, event-driven data extraction pipeline designed to scrape, normalize, and distribute highly targeted job market data from enterprise Applicant Tracking Systems (ATS) and job boards.